blevine/keycloak-graphql/README.md

 ## Map fields
 Certain fields (especially in Realm), return Maps of varying complexity.
 These will most likely be wrapped in specific GraphQL types at some point.

+## Support for subscriptions
+Two GraphQL subscriptions are implemented: events and adminEvents.
+The back-end sits on top of a Keycloak EventListenerProvider that hooks Keycloak events and admin events.
+Since Keycloak already includes some Vert.x support, I decided to use Vert.x's reactive programming support (vertx-rx-java3) and GraphQL support (vertex-web-graphql) which also includes support for Websockets.
+The class SubscriptionServer is a Vert.x Verticle that starts an HTTP server on port 8081 (soon to be configurable) that supports Websockets and GraphQL subscriptions using the Apollo graphql-ws protocol.

+I'm not convinced that this is the best way to go about this.
+I would have preferred to support Websockets on the same Keycloak HTTP(S) port on which we support standard GraphQL traffic.
+However, I couldn't figure out how to integrate a Websocket server.
+Any advice in that area would be appreciated.
+I suspect that one or more Quarkus extensions would be helpful here, but I was not successful in integrating Quarkus extensions into my Keycloak extension.

+### Enabling the event subscriptions
+To activate the event listener to support the event and adminEvent subscriptions, some Keycloak configuration is required:
+1. Log in to the Keycloak Admin console
+2. Navigate to Realm Settings
+3. Click on the Events tab
+4. In the Event Listeners field, add `multicast-event-listener`.

 ## Building the extension JAR file
 Run `mvn clean package`.
 The resulting JAR file will be located in ./graphql/target/net.brianlevine.keycloak-graphql.jar.